hashicorp/nomad/e2e/terraform/README.md

 been configured elsewhere and that you have the ability to `AssumeRole` into the AWS account.

 Optionally, edit the `terraform.tfvars` file to change the number of Linux clients or Windows clients.
+The Terraform variables file `terraform.full.tfvars` is for the nightly E2E test run and deploys a larger, more diverse set of test targets.

 ```hcl
 region               = "us-east-1"